 How to Make This Recipe

-This tahini herb dressing comes together in no time with just a whisk and a bowl.
+This dill dressing comes together in no time with just a whisk and a bowl!

 The full written recipe can be found in the recipe card below.